Menu

 CAMPING AT CURRAWINYA NATIONAL PARK

-Visiting the park is doable in a conventional vehicle when it’s dry but you don’t see too many of these out here.
-It’s pretty much all 4WD vehicles.
-A 4WD will also allow you to do the scenic drives around the park.
+Visiting the park is possibly doable in a conventional vehicle when it’s dry but you don’t see too many out here.
+A 4WD vehicle will allow you to do the scenic drives around the park.

 Vast open spaces at Currawinya